-Upon her death, Dickinson’s family discovered forty handbound volumes of nearly 1,800 poems, or “fascicles" as they are sometimes called.
+Upon her death, Dickinson’s family discovered forty handbound volumes of nearly 1,800 poems, or “fascicles,” as they are sometimes called.
 Dickinson assembled these booklets by folding and sewing five or six sheets of stationery paper and copying what seem to be final versions of poems.
 The handwritten poems show a variety of dash-like marks of various sizes and directions (some are even vertical).
-The poems were initially unbound and published according to the aesthetics of her many early editors, who removed her unusual and varied dashes, replacing them with traditional punctuation.
+The poems were initially unbound and published according to the aesthetics of her many early editors, who removed her annotations.
 The current standard version of her poems replaces her dashes with an en-dash, which is a closer typographical approximation to her intention.
 The original order of the poems was not restored until 1981, when Ralph W. Franklin used the physical evidence of the paper itself to restore her intended order, relying on smudge marks, needle punctures, and other clues to reassemble the packets.
 Since then, many critics have argued that there is a thematic unity in these small collections, rather than their order being simply chronological or convenient.
 The Manuscript Books of Emily Dickinson (Belknap Press, 1981) is the only volume that keeps the order intact.